INGInious/containers/grading/sekexe/README.md

 Sekexe is a tool made by Jérôme Petazzoni. https://github.com/jpetazzo/sekexe.git

 This container runs scripts inside an UML.
 That allows to bypass some Docker's restrictions.

-We use it at INGI to allow to run packetdrill inside docker.
+However, it does not allow to use `run_student`.